sirallen/sirallen.name/README.md

 These are the files I use for my personal website and blog [sirallen.name](https://sirallen.name).
-It's built with Hugo and deployed via Netlify.
-Basically all I need to do is push new content to this repo, and Netlify updates the site for me.
+Basically all I need to do is push new content to this repo, and [Netlify](https://www.netlify.com) compiles it with [Hugo](https://gohugo.io) and updates the site for me.
 How cool is that?